UVF provide answers to bereaved family 50 years after west Belfast murder

 The process started in 2016, and Mr Crawford worked with Mr Irvine to ask questions and receive answers as well as verifying what he was told.

+One of those questions was around the family’s long-held belief that there had been collusion in the killing.

-The report from the UVF also confirmed the Crawford family’s suspicion there had been collusion in the murder.
+The report from the UVF said there had not been collusion in terms of there having been no joint enterprise involving other groups or agencies.

-While the UVF said there had been no joint enterprise involving other groups or agencies, they said they now accept the information they acted on was flawed.
+However, they said they now accept that the information they acted on was flawed.

 The process, described by Queen’s University academic Professor Kieran McEvoy as “a first” for loyalism, is the subject of a new report.